m3y54m/http-post-vs-get/README.md

 # A Comparison Between HTTP GET and POST Methods

-Just open post and get html pages in a browser, enter a password and press the button.
+Just open "post.html" and "get.html" pages in a browser, enter a password and press the button.

 Then using the Developer Tools of the browser look at the URL and HTTP header of the resulting page after you pressed the button.